thirumurthis/Learnings/camel/Camel_Kafka_Reactive_springBoot_WebFlux_example.md

     @Autowired
     AppService appService;

-    //Including the Media Type event stream, browser can connect
+    //Including the Media Type TEXT_EVENT_STREAM_VALUE enables browser
-    //as data is streamed.
+    //to connect to the endpoint as event stream so data will be streamed continuously

-    // accessing this endpoint with Chorme the data will be streamed
+    // accessing this endpoint with Chrome the data will be streamed
-    // at this time FireFox downloads the stream
+    // at this time when I tried with FireFox it downloads the stream as file

     @GetMapping(value="/stream",produces= MediaType.TEXT_EVENT_STREAM_VALUE)
-    public Flux<Integer> geVehiclesStream(){
+    public Flux<Integer> getRandomIntegerStream(){
         log.info("invoked controller stream uri /stream");
           return appService.randomIntStream();
     }